 A small peak into my ipod would show that in addition to serious art music, I listen to Latin Rock, Latin Pop, Classic Country like Waylon Jennings, Johnny Cash, and Hank WIlliams Jr. (I am from Indiana!), Bluegrass, Norteño music from Mexico, Rock and Roll, and even a little EDM and House.
 I have a fascination with Pink Floyd, so much so that last summer I flew with my wife and friends to hear David GIlmour (guitarist from Pink Floyd) perform at the Amphitheater in Pompeii.
 I was really impressed with Gilmour’s stage presence and virtuosity.
 The setting was incredible- ancient ruins and only about 2,000 people in the audience.

 What programming do you have planned this year?

-We have a few Hispanic flavored works, but I also made sure to include plenty of Stravinsky and Saint-Saens.
-It is important not only for our students to learn a variety of instrumentation, but to give Miami audiences a bit of everything.
+We have a few Hispanic flavored works, but I also made sure to include Stravinsky and Saint-Saens.
+It is important not only for our students to learn a variety of styles, and to give Miami audiences a bit of everything.
 We will perform the powerful Saint Saens Symphony and celebrate Hispanic composers for the FIU Music Festival this November.
 We will close our season with Igor Stravinsky’s The Firebird Suite this late April.